The London League Cup is an additional Single Elimination Tournament that runs alongside the London League throughout the calendar year.

 First prize £140, second prize £60

-The Semi-final and the Final rounds both have a month to be played.
+The First Round, Quarter Finals, Semi-final and the Final rounds all have just one month to be played.

 Matches are arranged in much the same way as league matches, by the players themselves.
 If you fail to get your match played and reported by the STRICT round deadlines, both players in that tie miss out and your next opponent gets a bye.
 No ifs, no buts, no sob stories.
 Match forfeits will not be awarded unless a player specifically tells me that they wish to take no further part in the League Cup Tournament.